xyshyniaphy/dharma_trans/.clinerules/darma-trans-rules.md

 - Use TypeScript for type safety in React components.
 - Implement state management with Recoil hooks for sharing states between sub-components.
 - Maintain UI elements in Chinese for localization.
+- Do not remove any comments

 ## Project context
 - Build applications for Cloudflare Workers, integrating D1 database and KV storage.
 - Use React and React-Bootstrap for UI components.

+## Server Runtime
+- Server code run on cloudflare, using cloudflare workers, d1 database, kv

+## Client Runtime
+- typescript, react, react-bootstrap
+- use recoil for state management